Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 > The BoosterManager plugin does not, and likely never will, support parsing of `html`.
 The best I can do is to offer this incomplete list of possible history event descriptions.

 Be aware that each of these descriptions describes a unique type of event.
-For example, "Listed on the Community Market", "Listed on the Steam Community Market", and "You listed an item on the Community Market." are all different types of events, and not 3 different ways to describe the same event.
+For example, "Listed on the Community Market" and "You listed an item on the Community Market." are all different types of events, and not two different ways to describe the same event.

+#### Steam Events

+- Auction bid returned
 - Crafted
 - Earned
 - Earned a booster pack